Reed-CompBio/spras/README.md

 The tests require the conda environment in `environment.yml` and Docker.
 Run the tests with `pytest -s`.

+## Singularity
+Some computing environments are unable to run Docker and prefer Singularity as the container runtime.
+SPRAS has limited experimental support for Singularity instead of Docker, and only for some pathway reconstruction algorithms.
+SPRAS uses the spython package to interface with Singularity, which only supports Linux.

 ## Docker demo
 The `docker-demo` subdirectory is not used by the main pathway reconstruction framework.
 It serves as a reference for how to set up Dockerfiles and make Docker run calls.